crazy-goat/nginx_ssi_memcached/README.md

 # Nginx + SSI + memcached + PHP
-This docker show how to configure `Nxginx` with `SSI` (Server Side Include).
-Additionally some `PHP` result can stored in `Memcached` and used by Niginx.
+This docker show how to configure `Nginx` with `SSI` (Server Side Include).
+Additionally some `PHP` results can stored in `Memcached` and reused by Niginx.
 More information how it work see section Details.

 ## Run
 First run docker: